lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab1.md

 ---

 ## Logistics
-* Due: Friday, September 1.
+* Due: Friday, September 1 AoE.

-* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab3.c` in your `~/csci112_fall2023/labs/lab3` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab3`.
-See the [git lecture](https://lgw2.github.io/teaching/csci112-fall-2023/lectures/lecture2) and [classwork 4](https://lgw2.github.io/teaching/csci112-fall-2023/classwork/classwork4) for more
 * Submission instructions: ensure that you have the source code you want us to grade in a file called `lab1.c` in your `~/csci112_fall2023/labs/lab1` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab1`.
-(You should have set up your `git` repo and practiced taggina a commit in [Classwork 4](https://lgw2.github.io/teaching/csci112-fall-2023/classwork/classwork4/).)
+(You should have set up your `git` repo and practiced tagging a commit in [Classwork 4](https://lgw2.github.io/teaching/csci112-fall-2023/classwork/classwork4/).)

 ## Outside resources